 Poor employee recognition

 Your workers are human and so crave human interaction.
 It can be pretty frustrating for them to work and feel unseen.
 While giving direct feedback might be challenging, checking in with your staff is vital.
-Ask about their day their health, and try to find out if they have any challenges on the job.
+Ask about their day, their health, and try to find out if they have any challenges on the job.

 This way, your team will feel more integrated with the company and be more motivated to contribute their best.

-Furthermore, do not forget to celebrate the little wins of your staff.
+Furthermore, it’s crucial to recognize and celebrate the accomplishments of your staff, enhancing employee engagement and reducing early attrition.
 It takes a great deal of effort for workers to hit certain milestones.
-As a result, you should never let their efforts and achievements go unrecognized.
+As a result, you should never let their efforts and achievements go unrecognised.

 Problems with compensation